jalallinux/price-feed/README.md

 **Price Feed** is a Laravel package for fetching real-time prices of multiple asset types — including cryptocurrencies, fiat currencies, gold, silver, and metal derivatives — through a unified, driver-based architecture.

-Each driver connects to a third-party provider (such as TGJU, Brsapi, or GoldAPI) and implements a shared interface.
+Each driver connects to a third-party provider (such as TGJU, Brsapi, or TGN) and implements a shared interface.
 This makes it easy to extend, switch, or customize sources dynamically — all through Laravel's powerful configuration system.

 ---